Leadership Assessment Tools: Essential Primer

 leadership assessments until you know what you need them to measure.

-1. Culture Fit.
 It happens all the time.
 A leader is highly successful at a past employer but fails or derails at another.
 They’re the same person, but the situation is different.
 There was something about the past organization that helped them succeed that they didn’t have with the new employer.
 Or the new employer expects something the old one didn’t.
 That’s why it’s critical to define your culture.
-These are typically defined in Core Values or Culture Statements
+These are typically defined in Core Values or Culture Statements.

 To be clear – culture fit doesn’t mean everyone is the same.
 It means there are a few things that everyone needs to embrace to thrive in your organization.

-3. Cognitive Abilities.
 Cognitive ability is a strong predictor of performance in most jobs and the strongest in complex roles.
 As leaders move up, the problems they need to solve become more varied and complex.
-So, leadership assessments should measure cognitive skills commensurate with the complexity of the role.
+So, it’s perfectly legal and appropriate to include cognitive ability tests in your leadership assessments.
+The tools you use should measure cognitive skills that match the complexity of the role.
 For instance, your front-line Managers may need general problem-solving skills, Directors may need financial-analysis skills, and executives need critical-thinking skills.
 Ideally, one Core Competency (e.g. Solves Problems) and one Leadership Competency (e.g. Strategic Thinking) should be related to cognitive skills.

-Don’t assume that everyone who’s risen to an executive leadership role must have strong cognitive abilities and, therefore, do not need to complete aptitude tests.
+Don’t assume that everyone who’s risen to a leadership role must have strong cognitive abilities.
 Other reasons include strong interpersonal skills, an inspiring leadership style, or internal supporters.
 Hiring or promoting leaders beyond their ability to deal with the complexity is a lose-lose situation.

 The two broad aspects of leadership – consideration and structure – should be rolled into your competency model (e.g., Empowering People; Driving Results).

-5. Relevant Knowledge.
 Experience is often used as a primary data point when making talent decisions.
 This is usually due to the assumption that with experience, comes knowledge.
 However, this is not equally true for everyone.
 People who are cognitively capable, open to experience, and intellectually curious are more likely to gain implicit and explicit knowledge than those who are not.
-You can evaluate knowledge in your leadership assessments both directly (e.g., conduct a technical interview) and indirectly (e.g., measure learning ability and learning motivation).
-Be sure to separate NEED TO KNOW from NICE TO KNOW so you don’t exclude people unnecessarily.
+You can evaluate knowledge with your leadership assessment tools both directly (e.g., conduct a technical interview) and indirectly (e.g., measure learning ability and learning motivation).
+Be sure to separate NEED TO KNOW from NICE TO KNOW, so you don’t exclude people unnecessarily.

 Don’t assume that experience equals knowledge!
 Work experience at a different company is a weak predictor of success in a new organization.
 But relevant knowledge (e.g., industry, technical, functional) is a good predictor, so focus more on this than experience.
-Hiring for Potential vs. Experience
+Hire for Skills vs. Experience

 Broadly speaking, the term Assessment is interchangeable with Evaluation Method.
-There are lots of ways to evaluate leadership potential and effectiveness.
-In this section, you’ll learn about some of the pros and cons of different approaches.
-This will help you decide which assessments to explore in more depth.
+There’s many different tests, tools, and assessments that you can use to evaluate leadership potential and effectiveness.
+In this section, you’ll learn about some of the pros and cons of common approaches to help you decide which assessments to explore in more depth.

-This is a cost effective leadership assessment that will help you hire better leaders and determine readiness for new leadership roles.
+Employment interviews are cost effective leadership assessment tools that will help you hire better leaders and determine readiness for new leadership roles.
 But only if the interviews are structured.
 The questions should be designed to measure Culture Fit, Core Competencies, and Leadership Competencies.
 And interviewers should be trained on how to use the guides, avoid common biases, and rate responses.

-Structured interviews are nearly twice as predictive of job performance as unstructured!
+Did you know that structured interviews are twice as predictive as unstructured?

 • Performance Evaluations – There are many limitations to using this as a data point for decisions about leadership potential and future placement.
 One is that research shows that performance evaluations tell you more about the rater than the person rated.
 Another is that Job Performance is a function of the Person and the Situation.
 It’s possible that a person can struggle on one team and shine on another.